5 Key Financial Ratios and How to Use Them?

 Profitability Ratios

-The Profitability Ratio is a metric to indicate the capacity of the company to earn profits against the revenue.
+The Profitability Ratio indicates the company’s capacity to earn profits against the revenue.

 Gross Margin Ratio